MarcoJrBiundo/ExpenseTrackerHQ/docs/Phase 1- Backend/6) Docker & Docker Compose/DockerCompose.md

 ```

 - Tells Docker which **image** to run.
-- Here we use the official **SQL Server 2022** Linux image from Microsoft.
+- Here I use the official **SQL Server 2022** Linux image from Microsoft.
 - `:2022-latest` is the tag for that version.

 If you changed versions in the future, this is where you’d point to a different SQL Server image or tag.